 my fees and other information

 My fees vary depending on the project and take into account the research I undertake - both online and in person, drawing up the family tree, writing the report of my findings, and time spent communicating with my clients.

 Costs for certificates from the General Registry Office (GRO) are on top of my fees.
 At present these cost £11, and £7 for a PDF copy of birth and death information.
 Wills and other documents may also need to be purchased.
 These costs vary with the case and I always ask the client before ordering.

 The only other extra costs involve charges from archives, libraries and so on for photocopies, photography permits, and digital images, and then my travel time if applicable.
 I do not charge for travel time or expenses to any of the London archives.

 I will discuss all charges and potential amount of hours needed for your requirements before I do any work.
 Any cost limit a client sets will be strictly adhered to, the work can be terminated at any time - and you will only be charged for the work already undertaken.

-Before commencing a project I undertake a brief, free feasibility study in order to get an idea of scope.
-I then report back to my client by email and if they are happy for me to proceed the number of hours work is agreed upon and a contract is signed by both parties.
+Before commencing a project I undertake a brief, free scoping study in order to get an idea of whether a project is possible.
+I then report back to the prospective client by email and if they are happy for me to proceed the number of hours work is agreed upon and a contract is signed by both parties.
 In order to prevent a client having to pay for duplicate research I request that the client supply me with details and results of any previous research undertaken, along with copies of any certificates already obtained.